Comment on page

 composer.json, etc.) Major functionality in the software/source code must be documented.
 Individual methods should be documented inline using comments that permit the use of documentation-generation tools, such as JSDoc.

-README.md file should provide (or link to) step-by-step instructions for standing up the site locally (in Docker or a common equivalent), and likewise provide step-by-step instructions for deploying the site to a hosting environment.
-When relevant, infrastructure should be defined as code in e.g. Terraform or Kubernetes.
+README.mdfile should provide (or link to) step-by-step instructions for running the software locally, and likewise provide step-by-step instructions for deploying to a production or hosted environment.
+When relevant, infrastructure should be defined as code, e.g.

 Commit messages should contain:

 - 1.A single line summary of the change.
 Imagine some future engineer is skimming down a list of commits; will your summary tell them enough to decide whether they need to read it in detail?

 - 2.A description that includes, at least, the goal (the "why" not "what") of the change.
 Depending on complexity you might also include a description of how it works, alternative approaches that were rejected, benchmarks etc.

 Code review ensures we don’t have a single point of failure, have a shared understanding of how our systems work, and maintain a consistent level of quality across the codebase.
 All software commits should be reviewed by another engineer, e.g via a pull request.
 Given the time sensitivity of our work, responding to assigned reviews should be everyone’s top priority (i.e., review first, do your own work second).